paulmorar/azure-app-configuration-proxy/README.md

 npm run build
 ```

-You can either deploy the contents of `/dist` folder in your own custom way, or you can refer to the `.azure` folder for a fully fledged pipeline that you can run on Azure.
+You can either deploy the contents of `/dist` folder in your own custom way, or you can refer to the [.azure folder](https://github.com/paulmorar/azure-app-configuration-proxy/tree/main/.azure) for a demo pipeline that you can run on Azure.

 ## License